Skip to Main Content

 The Firm Says

-Jones Day provides unlimited opportunities for talented lawyers, not only within the Firm but in boardrooms and courtrooms worldwide.
+Jones Day provides unlimited opportunities for talented lawyers, not only within the firm but also in boardrooms and courtrooms worldwide.
 Participation as a summer associate is the best entryway to these opportunities.
 Our dedication to training and the relatively small size of the summer/new lawyer programs enable us to staff matters leanly, providing summer associates and junior lawyers with substantive and meaningful experiences on cutting-edge legal matters.
-Because of the Firm’s structure and supportive and collaborative environment, summer associates and junior lawyers also have vast resources at their disposal, not least of which is the Firm's deep and well-regarded bench of 2,400 practitioners across the globe.
-In addition, summer associates join in pro bono projects and community service work with organizations both inside and outside the law to address pressing social issues, including social and racial injustice, human trafficking, asylum, clemency, domestic violence and veterans’ affairs, to name a few.
+Because of the Firm’s structure and supportive and collaborative environment, summer associates and junior lawyers also have vast resources at their disposal, not least of which is the firm’s deep and well-regarded bench of 2,500 practitioners across the globe.
+In addition, summer associates join in pro bono projects and community service work with organizations both inside and outside the law to address pressing social issues, including human trafficking, asylum, clemency, domestic violence, and veterans’ affairs, to name a few.